 9. Quick Dry Adhesive, I used UHU

-Note: If your plastic bottle is of different size, please adjust the measurement to suit it.
+Note: If your plastic bottle is of a different size, please adjust the measurement to suit it.

 Download the shield pdf template and print it out without any scaling.
 The diameter of the circles are stated in the template, you may measure it to confirm that you are printing it in the unscaled setting.
-If your bottle is of different size, either enlarge or reduce the percentage of scaling, of the templates accordingly or create new sizes of template.
+If your bottle is of a different size, either enlarge or reduce the percentage of scaling, of the templates accordingly or create new sizes from the template.

 Gather all the materials and tools as listed above.
 Cut the felt according to the template, a.k.a to the following dimension: